U.S. Utility-Scale Battery Storage: Nearly 52 GW Operational After 8.3 GW Added in Early 2026

 Battery Storage Surges as Grid Reliability Becomes a Priority

-The U.S. battery energy storage sector has entered a new era of scale and significance, with capacity expanding by nearly 14 gigawatts (GW) in just 12 months—a 59.4% leap—according to data from the U.S. Energy Information Administration (EIA).
-This remarkable growth, reported by ESS News, cements battery storage as the second-largest contributor to new generation capacity, trailing only utility-scale solar’s 31 GW surge over the same period.
+The U.S. battery energy storage sector has entered a current shift in scale and significance, with capacity expanding by nearly 14 gigawatts (GW) in just 12 months—a 59.4% leap—according to data from the U.S. Energy Information Administration (EIA).
+This reported growth, reported by ESS News, cements battery storage as the second-largest contributor to new generation capacity, trailing only utility-scale solar’s 31 GW surge over the same period.

 Where the Growth Is Happening